 Momentum: As a wave is building up it sucks the water up in the trough front of it and then pushes it back out as it crashes and moves forward.
 If you don’t paddle like hell with your feet and your hands to build up momentum before it reaches you, that wave is going to just suck you in and flip you over.
 If the current is pulling you 4 knots, you need to try to paddle at 3 to 5 knots to overcome it.

 Direction: Not having direction in your life can be just as dangerous as when you’re on that board in the ocean.

 You must have a target in life and point yourself in right direction.
 Don’t go through life aimlessly just waiting for “prince charming” to come along or for millions of dollars to just magically drop in your hands.

-If your target is to find a good man and settle down, then visualize exactly what kinda guy you want to meet and identify those qualifications that would make you say the words, “I Do.”
+If your target is to find a good man or that trad wife and settle down, then visualize exactly what kinda guy/gal you want to meet and identify those qualifications that would make you say the words, “I Do.”
 Don’t just wait for the next smooth talker or good time to cross your path.
 Instead, look specifically for the kind of person who will make you happy and who will make a good spouse and parent.

 If its a career or business goal, the same applies… target your goals exactly.
 Do you want to become an expert in an awesome new field of work?
 Do you want to seek a management or executive position in a successful company?
 Do you want to open your own thriving business?